deepmodeling/DeePTB/README.md

 ## 2.3 **Training**
 When data and input config file is prepared, we are ready to train the model.
-To train a neural network parameterized Slater-Koster Tight-Binding model (**nnsk**) with Gradient Based Optimization method, we can run:
+To train a neural network parameterized Slater-Koster Tight-Binding model (**nnsk**) with Gradient-Based Optimization method, we can run:
 ```bash
 dptb train -sk <input config> [[-o] <output directory>] [[-i|-r] <nnsk checkpoint path>]
 ```
 <!--
-For training a environmental dependent Tight-Binding model (**dptb**), we can run:
+For training a environmentally dependent Tight-Binding model (**dptb**), we can run:
 ```bash
 dptb train <input config> [[-o] <output directory>] [[-i|-r] <dptb checkpoint path>]
 ```
 -->
-For training a environmental dependent Tight-Binding model (**dptb**), the suggested procedure is first train a **nnsk** model, and use environment dependent neural network as a correction with the command **"-crt"** as proposed in our paper: xxx:
+For training an environmental dependent Tight-Binding model (**dptb**), the suggested procedure is first to train a **nnsk** model, and use environment dependent neural network as a correction with the command **"-crt"** as proposed in our paper: xxx:
 ```bash
 dptb train <input config> -crt <nnsk checkpoint path> [[-i|-r] <dptb checkpoint path>] [[-o] <output directory>]
 ```

 ## 2.4 **Testing**
-After the model is converged, the testing function can be used to do the model test, or compute the eigenvalues for other analysis.
+After the model is converged, the testing function can be used to do the model test or compute the eigenvalues for other analyses.

 Test config is just attained by a little modification of the train config.
 Delete the `train_options` since it is not useful when testing the model.
-And we delete all lines contains in `data_options`, and add the `test` dataset config:
+And we delete all lines contained in `data_options`, and add the `test` dataset config:
 ```json
 "test": {
     "batch_size": 1,